jacobjoaquin/protoblock/app/README.md

 During my formidable years I studied music, synthesizers, digital signal processing, and coding.
 My approach to visual art is intrinsically tied to these concepts.

-Shaders are particulary interesting to me as a medium because there is a significant overlap with audio synthesizers.
+Shaders are particularly interesting to me as a medium because there is a significant overlap with audio synthesizers.
 In fact I would say shaders are a synthesizer that exists in the visual domain.

 ![Classic Waveforms](./assets/waveforms.jpg)

-Whether expressed as a continuous change of voltages or as mathematical formulas, both synthesizers and shaders use fundamental the waveforms sinusoidal, triangle, saw/ramp, and noise.
+Whether expressed as a continuous change of voltages or as mathematical formulas, both synthesizers and shaders use fundamental waveforms sinusoidal, triangle, saw/ramp, and noise.

 These classic synthesizer waveforms form a pillar of *Invisillations*.

 ---

-## Loops and Clocsk
+## Loops and Clocks

 Every output forms a perfect loop; Outputs are fully determinant as all oscillations and animations are written as a function of time.